Blog/Policy Brief/Immigration/Legal Avenues

 America’s attractiveness as a destination for skilled workers across the globe is an invaluable competitive advantage, providing a robust pipeline of specialized talent in critical fields.

 In the 21st century, technological innovation is key to economic growth.
-Skilled immigrants lead a large share of scientific and technological research and development, especially in fields like artificial intelligence, which are critical to maintaining our global competitiveness and national security.
+Skilled immigrants lead a large share of scientific and technological research and development, especially in fields like advanced manufacturing and artificial intelligence, which are critical to maintaining our global competitiveness and national security.
 High-skilled immigrants are also highly innovative, filing patents at high rates and boosting innovation among their peers.

 All of these factors allow the United States to remain the economic and technological leader on the global stage.
 By attracting this talent away from competing countries — like China — the U.S. can preserve this advantage.